 All the light you see in this photo, is from two speedlights.
 The blue color in the background is because I gelled my one flash.
-While that might give you the idea that I gelled the background flash with a blue gel, what I actually did, was gel my main flash with two 1/2 CTS gels (vendor).
+While that might give you the idea that I gelled the background flash with a blue gel, what I actually did, was gel my main flash with two 1/2 CTS gels (affiliate).
 That’s all I had with me, but I wanted those hard cold blue tones to the background.

 A single 1/2 CTS gel would take the flash to 3700K.
 Adding a 2nd gel didn’t take it as far as a full CTS would’ve, but closer to 3350K, going by my settings with the RAW file.

 By having my main speedlight (in a softbox) now at a color temperature of around 3350K, meant the background shifted towards blue in comparison.
 Intended effect achieved!

 Now, about the placement of the speedlights, and to explain what the spectacular background actually is ….